argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 So - back to Numbers.
 We’re going to break the book into three pieces based on three major themes that support the summary statement I just gave you.

-- In chapter 1 to chapter 10 we see __God preparing__ his people for the fulfilment of his promises.
+- In chapter 1 to chapter 10 we see __God preparing__ his people for the fulfillment of his promises.
 - In chapter 11 to chapter 16 we see __God punishing__ his people for their great unbelief and lack of trust in his promises being fulfilled.
 - And in chapters 17 to 36 we see __God’s patience__ with his people.
 Perhaps most importantly, we learn that his promises will be fulfilled in spite of everything that has taken place.